TeaqariaWTF/Dnscrypt-Proxy-Maintenance-Script-Android-SH-/README.md

 The script is just called **dnshelp** , it is by design made with the intention of being packaged, subject to approval of the packager, of a well maintained dnscrypt-proxy magisk module, but it can be used my anyone with dnscrypt-proxy installed on Android, and with configuration and other userspace files in the usual /sdcard/dnscrypt-proxy/ folder, OR you can adjust the paths in the top of the script if youre for some reason running it outside of the normal path.
 All you need to do is put the script (ideally) somewhere in your path and set the permissions to 755.

+Not all screens are shown below, just the main menu and submenu, and the most useful one that shows the multi seclect "Allow Recently Blocked Domain(s)" function, because thats possibly the best fucntion in the script

 ## Features (by menu option): ##